James Bond: Cultural impact

-The 24 James Bond films produced by Eon are the longest continually running film series of all time, and including the two non Eon produced films, the 26 Bond films have grossed over $7.04 billion in total, making it the sixth-highest-grossing franchise to date.
+The 25 James Bond films produced by Eon are the longest continually running film series of all time, and including the two non Eon produced films, the 27 Bond films have grossed over $7.04 billion in total, making it the sixth-highest-grossing franchise to date.
 It is estimated that since Dr. No, a quarter of the world's population have seen at least one Bond film.
 The UK Film Distributors' Association have stated that the importance of the Bond series of films to the British film industry cannot be overstated, as they "form the backbone of the industry".

-Television also saw the effect of Bond films, with the NBC series The Man from U.N.C.L.E., which was described as the "first network television imitation" of Bond, largely because Fleming provided advice and ideas on the development of the series, even giving the main character the name Napoleon Solo.
+Television also saw the effect of Bond films, with the NBC series The Man from U.N.C.L.E., which was described as the "first network television imitation" of Bond, largely because Fleming provided advice and ideas on the development of the series, even giving the main character played by Robert Vaughn the name Napoleon Solo.
 Other 1960s television series inspired by Bond include I Spy, and Get Smart.

 Considered a British cultural icon, James Bond had become such a symbol of the United Kingdom that the character, played by Craig, appeared in the opening ceremony of the 2012 London Olympics as Queen Elizabeth II's escort.
 From 1968 to 2003, and since 2016, the Cadbury chocolate box Milk Tray has been advertised by the 'Milk Tray Man', a tough James Bond–style figure who undertakes daunting 'raids' to surreptitiously deliver a box of Milk Tray chocolates to a lady.
 Bond has been commemorated numerous times on a UK postage stamp issued by the Royal Mail, most recently in their March 2020 series to mark the 25th Bond film release.

 Throughout the life of the film series, a number of tie-in products have been released.
 "Bondmania", a term deriving from the adjacent "Beatlemania" and initiated in 1964 following the enormous success of Goldfinger, described the clamour for Bond films and their related products, from soundtrack LPs to children's toys, board games, alarm clocks playing the Bond theme, and 007-branded shirts.
 In 2018, a James Bond museum opened atop the Austrian Alps.
 The futuristic museum is constructed on the summit of Gaislachkogl Mountain in Sölden at 10,000 ft (3,048 m) above sea level.

 The real MI6 has an ambiguous relationship with Bond.
 The films may attract job applicants who may be unsuited for espionage, while dissuading more-qualified candidates.
-While serving as Chief of SIS, Alex Younger said that were Bond to apply for a MI6 job "he would have to change his ways".
+While serving as Chief of SIS, Alex Younger said that were Bond to apply for an MI6 job "he would have to change his ways".
 Younger said, however, that the franchise had "created a powerful brand for MI6 ...
 Many of our counterparts envy the sheer global recognition of our acronym", and that being depicted to global audiences as a "ubiquitous intelligence presence" was "quite a force multiplier".
 The Russian Federal Security Service so envied Bond that it created an annual award for fictional depictions of Russian spies.